-- You cannot add "Machine Sewing Basics: Sew A Boxy Top" to the cart because the product is out of stock.
+- You cannot add "How to Work with Repeat Patterns" to the cart because the product is out of stock.

 Knitting with Cotton, Linen, and Silk: What You Need to Know

 A swatch can predict how a garment knit or crocheted with non-elastic yarns will behave.
 Learn Yumiko’s process for accurate swatching with cotton, linen, and silk.